• Skip to primary navigation

 Why cookie dough should be refrigerated

 This chocolate chunk cookie dough recipe requires about 15 hours of refrigeration.
-There is a purpose for this step.
+This step serves a purpose.

-Secondly, the longer the dough rests in the fridge, the more intense the toffee-like flavor and deeper color of the cookies will be.
+Second, the longer the dough rests in the fridge, the more intense the toffee-like flavor and the deeper the cookies' color will be.

-Finally, chilling the cookie dough results in their chewy texture.
-In conclusion, please, do not omit the chilling step!
+Finally, chilling the cookie dough creates a chewy texture.
+In conclusion, don't skip the chilling step!

 1. This one-bowl chocolate chunk cookie recipe is easy to make: you will love simple cookie ingredients and, indeed, the absence of any particular baking technique.